bell07/minetest-player_api_modpack/skinsdb5/README.md

 - Skin previews supported in selection
 - Additional information for each skin
 - Support for different skins lists: public and a per-player list are currently implemented
-- Compatible to 1.0 and 1.8 Minecraft skins format using multiskin_model mod

 ## License